kellertree/meet-keller/README.md

 Hello!
-This is just my portfollio website!
+This is just my simple static portfollio website!
 Have a look if you are feeling curious!